Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/bijou-entry.md

 She claimed to be of royalty, a princess, because of the crown she wore.
 Whether she was truly royal was up for debate, considering she acted like a literal toddler: always up to mischief, constantly messing about.

 > She took my egg and I gave her my seeds.
+> My wife, had the bird lady with fake breasts tried to take you again?

 But when it came to commitment, Bijou didn’t mess around.
 Early on, she set her sights on a goal—not saving the world or anything trivial like that—but acquiring [a hat](https://www.youtube.com/live/Tl7rUzJyc_0?t=22515).
 She dedicated entire days and nights, hoarding money, gambling her life away just to afford more gacha boxes.
 All because she saw someone else’s hat and got jealous.